Veil: A Framework for Automated and Interactive Verification of Transition Systems

 rev = "main"

-See verse-lab/veil-usage-example for a fully set-up example project.
+See verse-lab/veil-usage-example for a fully set-up example project that you can use as a template.

 Build